johnnichev/harry-potter-q-a-rag-system/README.md

 - Text is chunked with overlap to balance recall and latency.
 - Embeddings and vector index are precomputed at startup and kept in memory.
 - `/ask` returns the final answer as a plain string per requirement.

+### Model Choice (Why these defaults)

+- Embeddings: `all-minilm` balances retrieval quality and speed on local CPUs, and is widely used for sentence embeddings.
+- Generation: `llama3.1:8b` improves response quality and reasoning over 7B family models while remaining feasible locally.
+Expect slightly higher memory and latency than 7B, with better answer fidelity for nuanced questions.
+- You can override via env: `EMBED_MODEL` and `LLM_MODEL`.

 ## Optional Enhancements